A Showcase for Sustainable Solutions

 Sustainable approaches to food—planning, growing, preparing, marketing, eating—are an epicenter of Eden Hall Campus.
 Students and faculty pursue projects which resonate with them even as they meet sustainability needs.

-Eden Hall serves as an inspiration for sustainable practices and ideals to the larger region through community-based workshops, K-12 partnerships, arts & culture programming, green weddings and events, and acres of accessible woodlands and trails.
+Eden Hall inspires the larger region with sustainable practices and ideals through community-based workshops, arts and culture programming, green weddings and events, and acres of accessible woodlands and trails.

 For detailed directions to and a printable PDF map of Chatham's Eden Hall Campus, please click the button below.

-View Directions : Checkerboard 6 - Directions & Map
+View Eden Hall Shuttle Schedule (pdf) : Checkerboard 6 - Shuttle Information & Schedule